nabendu82/nabendu-blog/src/pages/posts/creating-blog-site-using-stackbit-gatsbyjs-and-dev-2-10cb.md

 Now, this blog i getting long so ending it here.
 Still some work is remaining but all of it is backend work, which will help me with SEO, analytics, canonical links.

-See you soon in the final part :)
+You can find final part [here](https://nabendu.blog/posts/creating-blog-site-using-stackbit-gatsbyjs-and-dev-3-4n31/)

 *[This post is also available on DEV.](https://dev.to/nabendu82/creating-blog-site-using-stackbit-gatsbyjs-and-dev-2-10cb)*